 Direct Debits should be cancelled to take advantage of the deferral, which will need to be set up again after the event.
 What’s great is that, beyond cancelling your direct debit, this is an automatic offer and will alleviate the burden of immediate cash flow concerns without having to go through any red tape or helpline to get it.
 It is said to be the equivalent of injecting another £30bn into the economy.

 It is important to recognise that, as things stand, businesses will be expected to continue submitting VAT returns during this period as usual.
-We anticipate that the deferred amount will be the VAT liability (i.e. VAT on sales net of any deductible input tax on expenditure) due in the designated period.
 One further point to note is that HMRC have confirmed that VAT reclaims and refunds will be paid as normal.
 Therefore, businesses which find themselves in a regular repayment position should not be affected by this announcement.

-HMRC may consider on a case by case basis other measures to support your business, for example a temporary suspension of the monthly payment on account regime or seasonal adjustment of VAT return stagger periods.
+If you think you may struggle to pay your next VAT payment, HMRC may consider on a case by case basis other measures to support your business, for example time to pay arrangements, a temporary suspension of the monthly payment on account regime or seasonal adjustment of VAT return stagger periods, or delaying the payment of import VAT and customs duties.
 Get in touch if you would like to talk this through with Damian Shirley.

 If you have had discussions with HMRC we would love to hear your feedback firstname.lastname@example.org